canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 @page guides/recipes/playlist-editor Playlist Editor (Advanced)
 @parent guides/recipes
-@hide

-@description Learn how to use YouTube's API to search for videos and make a playlist.
+@description Learn how to use YouTube’s API to search for videos and make a playlist.
 This makes authenticated requests with OAuth2.
-It uses [https://jquerypp.com jQuery++] for drag/drop events.
+It uses [jQuery++](https://jquerypp.com) for drag/drop events.
 It shows using custom attributes and custom events.
 This guide takes an hour to complete.

 @body

 The final widget looks like:

-<a class="jsbin-embed" href="https://jsbin.com/meqowis/3/embed?output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="https://jsbin.com/meqowis/5/embed?output">JS Bin on jsbin.com</a>

 To use the widget: